d4lt/My_projects/conway_game/README.md

     3. EVERY DEAD CELL WITH EXACTLY 3 NEIGHBORS WILL LIVE

-besides its 3 simple rules, the game creates beatifull paterns
+besides its 3 simple rules, the game creates beautiful patterns

+TO USE:
+    -press LEFT MOUSE button to put cells
+    -RIGHT MOUSE to delete
+    -hold SPACE to go forward on the generations -press C to clean the grid

 STRUCTURE THAT I USED:

-O.. create a class to make each cell an object;;;
+                                    GRID
+                  DRAW_GRID FUNC __|    |__MAKE_GRID FUNC
+          (the visual lines of              (actual 2D ARRAY representing the grid)                         row/columns with each cell represented as a class object)